TimothyCanev/TimothyCanev/README.md

 * **2nd Semester**
 * Made a **Application**.
 This is a application that displays statistics.
 This application serves the purpose to display and graph out the statistics and usages of heating for Danfoss.
 * Utilizing **Avalonia** as the framework,**C#** as the programming language and **.NET**.

 ---

+### 💡 Interests & Focus Areas
+My interests extend beyond traditional full-stack development into specialized technical fields, which I explore through academic contributions and personal projects:

+* **Cyber Security (Defensive & Offensive):** Actively participating in events (like **CyberSecurityDK**) focused on implementing and testing security protocols to build **resilient, scalable websites** and applications.
+* **Artificial Intelligence & Machine Learning:** Implementing core ML concepts for **recommendation systems** (as seen in the 4th Semester project) and continually seeking ways to integrate predictive modeling into application logic.
+* **Automation:** Using scripting and microcontrollers (like the **Pico Board** and other **Microcontrollers**) to automate real-world and software processes, enhancing system efficiency and reliability.
+* **Networking:** Building and managing system architecture that supports communication between applications, microcontrollers, and databases to ensure **scalable** and seamless data flow.

+---